tangrams/tangram-docs/pages/layers.md

 ```

 #### `properties`
 Optional parameter.
 Defines the beginning of a _properties block_.
 The `properties` block has one kind of sub-element: _custom properties_, which are a key-value pair.
-Keys can be anything except the _reserved keywords_.
+Keys can be any string.

 Custom properties may be defined here for use in filter and shader effects.
 These properties may be accessed through the JavaScript API, or through filter and style functions with the `properties` keyword, as a convenient way to allow interactivity.